arunapiravi/CouchMetaSuite/README.md

     add-count:                      ...items to add
-    replication-starts-first:       ...false => setm immediately after setrm true => setm's run after all setrm's + timed_wait (10s) biXDCR			                ...set to true if biXDCR replication and front end needed on destination as well
+    replication-starts-first:       ...false => setm immediately after setrm true => setm's run after all setrm's + timed_wait (10s) biXDCR=false:			        ...set to true if biXDCR replication and front end needed on destination as well
-    parallelFrontEnds		        ...leave at false for now, to_be_implemented: Front end to run parallely on source and destination if set to true doVerify                        ...to run or to not run verification module write-date-to-file              ...to write or to not write all data content to log files in verification module
+    parallelFrontEnds=false:	    ...leave at false for now, to_be_implemented: Front end to run parallely on source and destination if set to true doVerify=true:                  ...to run or to not run verification module write-date-to-file=true:        ...to write or to not write all data content to log files in verification module

 ORDER OF EXECUTION: